aqscithe/Latios-Framework-Add-Ons/AddOns/FlowFieldNavigation/README.md

 state.Dependency = new YourAgentsMovementJob().ScheduleParallel(state.Dependency);
 ```

+##### For convenience there is a `FlowFieldAgentAuthoring`, which will bake all the necessary components on the agent.
+`FlowFieldAgentAuthoring` has the following settings:
+- `FootprintSize` - defines the area in which the agent will influence the density calculation.
+- `MaxDensity` - how much the agent will influence the density in the cells closest to it.
+- `MinDensity` - how much the agent will influence the density in the cells farthest from it.

+##### There is also a `FlowFieldGoalAuthoring` that will bake the necessary components for the target entity.

 ### Updating

 If the obstacles have been changed, or if the field transform needs to be changed, the `Field` must be rebuilt.